No products in the cart.

 So why bother wearing a Camo wetsuit?
 Well, we all know the old adage: “Curiosity killed the cat”.
 The fish feels, hears and smells an alien in their backyard.
 They “know” we’re there.
 But they need to take a look.
 That’s simple curiosity.
 They usually almost always manage to sneak up on us from behind.
 If what they actually see does not correspond to what they “know” and “feel”, this will trigger another scouting response.
 Holoblend® is breaking-up our one big shape and form into several smaller parts.
 That’s what camouflage does to trick the eye / brain connection.
 Chances are they will come for a closer look and voila; the edge we were looking for.

-As opposite to the traditional fabrics normally used in the past by the industry to laminate their neoprene for the purpose of manufacturing wetsuits, “Impermeaflex®” has less tension and stretches 4 ways, at more than 3.5 times its own length, making it even more elastic than the neoprene itself.
-Therefore, the Yazbeck wetsuits are so supple, they fit and feel like surgical gloves.
+Impermeaflex® is a unique and exclusive fabric specially knit from a blend of ultra-supple, high performance, specially knitted synthetic fibers.
+Contrary to the traditional fabrics normally used in the past by the industry, Impermeaflex® has less tension and stretches 4 ways, at more than 3.5 times its own length, making it even more elastic than neoprene itself.
+Therefore, Yazbeck wetsuits are so supple, they fit and feel like surgical gloves.

-The LOOK: Rich, Glossy, Deep and highest resolution sublimated dye, like printed media.
+– The look: Rich, Glossy, Deep and the highest resolution sublimated dye, like print media.
 Produces 3D and Holographic Camo effects

-The FEEL: Smooth, silky, soft and supple unlike any other fabric laminate.
+– The feel: Smooth, silky, soft and supple unlike any other laminating fabric.

 At Yazbeck we are concerned about the earth’s environment and we want to emphasize that the YAMAMOTO Neoprene used in our products is not petrochemical based but from a Limestone based polymer with a 99.7% calcium carbonate concentration.
 This point is also acknowledged for greater acceptance in the market of the medical products made of Yamamoto’s neoprene rubber, which has been approved by the FDA.